 What should I do if my child has croup?

 Most children who have a mild case of croup can be treated at home.
 Make sure that your child gets plenty of rest and drinks plenty of fluids.
 When your child has a croupy cough, it is very important to increase the amount of liquids that he or she drinks.
-Cough medicines are not recommended, especially for children under age 2.
+Cough medicines are not recommended, especially for children younger than 4 years of age.
 You may give your child acetaminophen (brand names: Children's Tylenol, Infants' Tylenol) for chest discomfort or discomfort caused by fever.

 Moist air seems to help children who have croup breathe easier.
 This is called mist treatment.
 You can give your child a mist treatment at home by: